xMattC/mt5-strategy-factory/README.md

 strategies.
 [Learn more](https://www.metatrader5.com/en)

-**MT5 Strategy Factory** is a production-grade quality Python framework for automating the complete lifecycle of strategy development in MetaTrader 5 (MT5).
+**MT5 Strategy Factory** is a production-grade quality Python framework for automating the complete lifecycle of strategy development in MT5.
 It enables modular strategy construction, batch optimisation, and performance evaluation — all driven by YAML indicator files and executed through a highly customisable, stage-based pipeline.

 Whether you're a quantitative trader, algo developer, or strategy engineer, this framework lets you rapidly prototype,